FavCRM/favcrm-for-woocommerce/README.txt

 It sends the order data every time it created (If the user is not logged in, it will not be sent anyway).
 This service is provided by "FavCRM": [terms of use](https://favcrm.io/terms), [privacy policy](https://favcrm.io/privacy).

+== Source Code ==

+You may find the original source code in our repository https://github.com/FavCRM/favcrm-for-woocommerce

 == Changelog ==

 = 1.0 =